Linthevanrooij/FAIP/Final_project/logfile.md

     - put this into stable diffusion to create image out of the related words of the emotion
     - Put the list of words back in LLama2 to create a conversation about these related words

+# Week 6
+_Midterm presentation (18-Oct-2024)_

+Feedback
+- Lack of clear problem statement
+- Lack of ethics consideration
+- Choose 1 data set and model, not different datasets to compare with different models

+# Week 7
+_Meeting 6 (22-Oct-2024)_

+We discussed a clear plan for the coming 3 weeks.
+The outline of the project will be as follows:

+**Problem statement**: Can EEG be used as input for generative models such as text and image models to generate emotion-guided/ emotion-sensitive outputs?

+**Hypothesis**: Emotion-sensitive outputs can be created with a generative model using EEG input.

+**Application**: We use design as a tool to test this hypothesis, because emotions are involved in opinions about design.
+The project will be a proof of concept to test if this can be applied.

+1. Read dataset DEAP (EEG dataset with corresponding valence, arousal labels)
+2. Regression model to get arousal and valence scales
+3. Get two predictions with varying arousal and valence scores
+4. From [this outline on empathetic prompting ](https://arteliers.notion.site/Empathetic-Prompting-POC-12749f16dd2980cda39cf574e3a0dca0), use the basline/ neutral prompt.
+5. Create 3 different images with Stable Diffusion
+    - One baseline image (baseline prompt)
+    - One that can be categorized in the "positive" field of valence/arousal
+    - One that can be categorized in the "negative" field of valence/arousal
+6. Create 3 different design briefs corresponding to the 3 categories
+7. Test with a sentiment analysis tool to test if the design briefs correctly represent the emotion specified
+8. Test with a user study how the images and descriptions are classified
+9. Compare these results to the actual EEG data labels and test if they are the same (statistical analysis)

+Conclusion will provide insight if EEG data predictions from the ML model can be a valuable asset for generative models to incorporate emotion into the translation to perception.

+**Experimental design**
+- Include different theories from crowdsourcing design
+- Inlcude emotion scale categories (maybe some grid)
+- Analysis:
+    - check if they differ from the baseline
+    - check if they significantly differ from original labels